 THE COCKY EXPERIENCE (First Year Experience)

 The COCKY Experience is housed in all of our freshman residence halls.
-Female participants will reside in Fitzpatrick and Logan Halls, while males reside in Crow or Patterson Halls.
+Female participants will reside in Fitzpatrick and Curtiss Halls, while males reside in Crow or Dixon Halls.
 There are five elements to our program.
 COCKY stands for:

 Community (Residential Life)